Here We Go Round the Mulberry Bush (film): Plot

-Jamie McGregor (Barry Evans) is a virginal sixth-former in a Swinging Sixties new town, delivering groceries for the local supermarket.
+Jamie McGregor is a virginal sixth-former in a Swinging Sixties new town, delivering groceries for the local supermarket.
 However he is more interested in matters sexual and sets out to lose his virginity by attempting to seduce the local girls – Linda, Paula, Caroline, and his dream girl, Mary.
 He ultimately succeeds in bedding the sexually aggressive Audrey, only to learn too late that sex is not as important as he initially believed.